PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 0       0      1     0 <- represents 10
 ```

-You will notice that the decimal (tens base) number system works well with the symbols we have, since, quite literally, the standard symbols were designed to work with a "base" of 10.

 Note:
 - There exist other number systems, and we could actually make our own!
 A popular one is hexadecimal (it has a base of 16), and octodecimal (it has a base of 8).

 # lesson 1: HEXADECIMAL
 Lets add another number system to the mix.
+We need to know this number system since we will probably be using it.

 It has sixteen symbols we can use, The symbols are `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`.
 We use the standard symbols for 0 to 9 and then the alphabetical symbols A to F (for 10 to 15).